 1. That your child may have a disability and that your child is reassessed within a specified time period.

 2. That the HSE, or those providing services on its behalf, failed to start or complete your child's assessment within the timeframes set out under the Disability Act and a recommendation that the assessment be started and completed within a specified period.

-3. That your child's assessment was not done in line with all or some of the standards of the Health Information and Quality Authority and that his or her assessment or part of it should be done again within a specified time period.
+3. That your child's assessment was not done in line with all or some of the standards for assessment and that his or her assessment or part of it should be done again within a specified time period.

 4. That the content of your child's Service Statement is inaccurate or incorrect and that it is amended or changed by the Case Manager in a specified time period.